 Dr. Peter Cotty of the United States Department of Agriculture - Agricultural Research Service (USDA-ARS), developed a biological control technology based on non-toxin producing (atoxigenic) strains of the fungus Aspergillus flavus.
 When applied in the field, the atoxigenic strains out-compete toxigenic strains and limit aflatoxin contamination.
 The technology was originally developed and registered in the United States for use in cottonseed, maize, and pistachio.

-Originally developed and registered in the United States for use in groundnuts, cottonseed, and maize, Dr. Bandyopahdyay and his team at IITA collected and evaluated and additional 50,000 A. flavus isolates to identify widely distributed and locally adapted native atoxigenic groups that could be used to combat aflatoxin contamination across Africa.
-The product, Aflasafe™ was widely disturbed to thousands of maize and peanut farmers to demonstrate the effectiveness of the product in reducing aflatoxin contamination while simultaneously working with biopesticide regulators.
-This culminated in three country-specific versions of this product, Aflasafe™, were registered for commercial use in Nigeria, Kenya, Malawi, and Uganda.
-Registration of Aflasafe™ in Zambia, Burkina Faso and Ghana is expected to take place in 2017.
+Dr. Ranajit Bandyopadhyay of the International Institute of Tropical Agriculture (IITA), together with Dr. Cotty adapted the technology for Africa.
+Dr. Bandyopadhyay and his team at IITA collected and evaluated over 50,000 A. flavus isolates to identify widely distributed and locally adapted native atoxigenic groups and simultaneously worked with biopesticide regulators to register biocontrol products that could be used to combat aflatoxin contamination across Africa.
+This culminated in the registration of Aflasafe™ in Nigeria.
+Aflasafe™ was widely tested by several thousand maize and groundnut farmers to demonstrate the effectiveness of the product in reducing aflatoxin contamination.
+Other Aflasafe products have been registered for use in Kenya, Senegal, The Gambia, and Burkina Faso.
+Registration of Aflasafe products for Ghana, Zambia, and Tanzania is expected to take place in 2017.